Disciplinary Hearing: 7 Essential Steps for Employers

 Unlike a disciplinary hearing, investigation meetings are informal.
 Therefore, you do not need to provide notice or allow representation.

-• Your employee’s right to be accompanied at the meeting
+• The employee’s right to be accompanied by a colleague or trade union representative

 Employees must be given reasonable notice ahead of the meeting to prepare adequately.
 More specifically, a minimum of two working days’ notice is recommended.
 This allows the employee sufficient time to gather evidence, seek representation, and also prepare their case.